 - The library hosts its third TEDxNorthbrookLIbrary, which was live-streamed from the Auditorium in 2020 due to social distancing restrictions

-- The library receives a 5-Star rating from Library Journal and is ranked #1 in the state and #2 in the nation in its budget category in 2020
+- The library received a 5-Star rating from Library Journal and is ranked #1 in the state and #2 in the nation in its budget category in 2020

 - Completed in June 2021, a lobby renovation provided a more welcoming space, including a new mural painted by a Northbrook artist, several new collections, new self-checkout machines, and an automated materials handler that utilizes RFID technology to check in and sort books.
 Watch a timelapse showing the installation of the automated materials handler.

-- In July 2020, we debuted 13 new 2nd floor study rooms, which increases the total number of reservable study rooms to 17.
+- In July 2020, we debuted 13 new 2nd floor study rooms, bringing the total number of reservable study rooms to 17.
+In FY 2023, the study rooms were used by the public 10,200 times.

-- Executive Director, Kate Hall is named 2021 Illinois Librarian of the Year by the Illinois Library Association in July 2021.
+- Executive Director Kate Hall was named 2021 Illinois Librarian of the Year by the Illinois Library Association in July 2021.

-- The Village Board approves a resolution to declare the Villlage of Northbrook as a Book Sanctuary Community in September 2023.
+- The Village Board approved a resolution to declare the Village of Northbrook a Book Sanctuary Community in September 2023.